 Stack up those annual flower seed packets like planes on a runway.

 Just as with vegetables, single sowing of flowers won't take you from early-season to late fall.
 That's why successively sowing your flowers is so important.

 Reviving the little botanic spark in your heart

-#OTD It's the anniversary of the wedding of the botanist power couple Townsend Brandegee and Kate Curran, married on this day in 1889.
+#OTD It's the anniversary of the wedding of the botanist power couple Townshend Brandegee and Kate Curran, married on this day in 1889.